 Please call the police at 112 if you need immediate help.
 If there is no urgency, you can call 02800.

-You must register with the police (external website) to obtain legal residency and access to rights.
+You must register with the police (external website) to obtain legal residence and access to rights.
 You have the right to a safe place to live for free, and you will receive financial support to live on.

 If you are from Ukraine, you may be entitled to collective protection.
 Collective protection grants you a residence permit and the right to a place to live in a municipality in Norway.

-Contact UDI's guidance service by phone: (+47) 23 35 16 00.
+Contact UDI's Information Service by phone: (+47) 23 35 16 00.

-Open Monday to Friday from 10:00 - 14:30.
+Open Monday to Friday from 10:00—14:30.

 Talk to us – we can help you: